michael-0acf4/spin4/README.md

 # spin4
 [spin4](https://esolangs.org/wiki/Spin4) is an esoteric programming language that uses 4D rotations for computations.
-Its main philosophy is to write programs by rotating the 4D space which encodes a state, this state is then used to increment or decrement the registers.
-The register values can be put on the stack, the later can also be rotated in one direction.
+Its main philosophy is to write programs by rotating the 4D space which encodes a state, this state is then used to increment or decrement an accumulator vector.
+The accumulator components can then be put on the stack, the later can also be rotated in one direction.

 # Why ?
 Yes.